 Water can be more appetizing if you squeeze in some fresh lime or lemon juice.
 That can make all the difference in turning water into a satiating drink, because in addition to your thirst, you may be craving antioxidants, like vitamin C. A squirt of lemon juice has very few calories.
 You are ok to cheat during your fasting period with some lemon flavored water.

 Drinking plain herbal tea, such as peppermint, also helps if you feel hunger in the evenings, or whenever you are in your fasting period.

 I have a hypothesis that hunger levels may be partly dependent on satisfying needs for nutrition, such as vitamins and minerals and phytonutrients, and not just the amount of energy intake.
 If you eat foods that are high in carbs, but low in nutrients, you will remain hungry until your nutrient requirements are satisfied.
 Thus, the hunger you feel while consuming high carb low nutrient foods will lead to the consumption of more carbs than you need, which leads to weight gain.

 Aside from eating healthy, one way to increase the nutrient to calorie ratio of your food intake, is with dietary supplements.
-With modern commercial farming, the nutrient density of foods is less due to GMO engineered for food size, and due to the lesser quality of soil.
-And last, but not least, processed foods are lower in nutrient density.
+Processed foods are lower in nutrient density.
+Also, with modern commercial farming, the nutrient density of foods is less due to GMO engineered for food size, and due to the lesser quality of soil.

 Related article: Zero Calorie Sweeteners